- Computers & Software

 2. Driver Installation Using AIDA 64

-AIDA 64 ( formerly Everest) is a small tool that once installed in your PC, scans through devices and lets you know which ones are in need of driver update.
+Once installed in your computer, AIDA 64, formerly Everest, is a small tool that can be used to, scan through devices and lets you know which ones need driver update.

 NOTE: The original Everest software has since been replaced by AIDA 64.